Why This Matters

 Mexican Revolution (1910–1920)

-• Overthrew Porfirio Díaz's 35-year dictatorship, which had modernized Mexico's economy while concentrating land ownership and suppressing political opposition
+- It overthrew Porfirio Díaz's 35-year dictatorship (known as the Porfiriato), which had modernized Mexico's economy through foreign investment and railroad construction while concentrating land ownership among a tiny elite and suppressing political opposition.

-• Emiliano Zapata's Plan de Ayala demanded radical land redistribution ("Tierra y Libertad"), representing peasant interests against both the old regime and moderate reformers like Francisco Madero
+- Emiliano Zapata's Plan de Ayala demanded radical land redistribution under the slogan "Tierra y Libertad" (Land and Liberty), representing peasant interests against both the old regime and moderate reformers like Francisco Madero.
+In the north, Pancho Villa led a separate revolutionary army with overlapping but distinct goals.

-• Produced the 1917 Constitution, which established labor rights, land reform provisions, and limits on foreign ownership—becoming a model for social constitutionalism in Latin America
+- The revolution produced the 1917 Constitution, which established labor rights (Article 123), land reform provisions (Article 27), and limits on foreign ownership and Church power.
+It became a model for social constitutionalism across Latin America.

-Compare: Mexican War of Independence vs. Mexican Revolution—the first ended colonial rule but preserved elite power structures; the second directly attacked land concentration and class inequality.
-This shows how independence doesn't automatically mean social transformation.
+Compare: Mexican War of Independence vs. Mexican Revolution.
+The first ended colonial rule but preserved elite power structures; the second directly attacked land concentration and class inequality.
+This shows how political independence doesn't automatically produce social transformation.

 Cold War–Era Revolutionary Movements